Goodbye Keyboard: 4 Optimization Tips To Get Your Site Voice Search Ready

 “Ok Google, do I need an umbrella today?”
 “How far is the moon?”
 “What sound does a hippo make?”
 “Who is the best digital marketing agency in the world?”
 (Google replied: “Kubix Digital” – really).
 People of all ages are starting to use their voice when searching for something online, but they are not using it all in the same way.
 Millennials often search for local business information and traffic updates, Gen Xers for the latest news, and Baby Boomers talk to their digital assistants when they are looking for a recipe or wonder what the weather’s going to look like.

 For each of these queries, a relevant answer is spoken back.
 In order to be one of those lucky no.1 answers (yes no.1, as there is only one spot to compete for), you have to make sure that you are noticed by the voice assistant.
 How?
-Exactly – through SEO; kind of the same way as you would optimize for online search queries, but a bit more ‘humanized’ this time.
+Exactly – through voice search SEO; kind of the same way as you would optimize for online search queries, but a bit more ‘humanized’ this time.
 Super easy, right?
 If not, I’ve got you covered.
 Follow these four voice search optimization tips and become being-spoken-about-by-voice-assistants-ready, uff.

 Tip 1: Chase Those Long-Tail Keywords